AISquaredInc/aisquared/README.md

   - This client facilitates the interaction with AWS cloud storage
 - `AzureClient`
   - This client facilitates the interaction with Azure cloud storage

+### aisquared.logging

+The `aisquared.logging` subpackage is powered by [MLflow](https://mlflow.org), a powerful open-source platform for the machine learning lifecycle.
+The `logging` subpackage inherits nearly all functionality from mlflow, so we highly recommend users refer to the [MLflow documentation site](https://mlflow.org/docs/latest/index.html) for additional information.

+In this subpackage, we have additionally added implementations of individual functions to save TensorFlow, Keras, Scikit-Learn, and PyTorch models in a format that can be deployed quickly using MLflow.

 ## Changes

 Below are a list of additional features, bug fixes, and other changes made for each version.